FINLAND (Unofficial translation)

 The right under subsection (2) above may only be transferred to another person together with the business in which it originated or in which exploitation of the invention was intended.

-Section 72 ((21.3.1997/243) Appeals from final decisions by the Patent Authority under this Act, other than those referred to in Section 26, and appeals from decisions pursuant to Sections 42, 53a(2), 53d(1), 54(1) and 71a and 71b, shall be lodged with the Board of Appeal of the National Board of Patents and Registration of Finland.
-Separate provisions apply to the appeal procedure and the proceedings before the Board of Appeal.
-(18.11.2005/896)
+Section 72 (31.1.2013/101) Appeals from final decisions taken by the Patent Authority under this Act, other than those referred to in section 26, and appeals from decisions referred to in sections 42, 53a(2), 53d(1), 54(1), and 71a and 71b, are lodged with the Market Court as provided in the Act on the Finnish Patent and Registration Office.

 Section 74 Further provisions concerning patent applications, announcements in respect of patent matters, printing of the application documents, opposition proceedings, limitation procedures before the Patent Authority, termination procedures, the Patent Register and its maintenance, and the Patent Authority shall be decreed by the Government.
 (18.11.2005/896)